michmech/michmech.github.io/falsehoods-about-languages/index.md

   <details>
     <summary>Explain...</summary>

     Switzerland has four.
 Canada has two (at least).
-Belgium has two (or three if you're including German).
+Belgium has two (or three if you’re including German).
 Luxembourg has three.

-    And what does it mean to be some country's “national” language anyway?
-It's such vague concept.
+    And what does it mean to be some country’s “national” language anyway?
+It’s such vague concept.

   </details>